 With increasing regulatory pressure on improving the fuel efficiency of vehicles and reducing greenhouse gas emissions, there has been a tremendous development in lubricating oil formulations.
 Blenders have significantly invested in R&D for developing superior products that adhere to environmental regulations as well as consumer expectations.

-Selection of additives is largely dependent on the lubricant’s end-use, such as in automotive engines, hydraulic systems, gears, and bearings, their usage varies accordingly.
-Consumer requirement for application specific lubricating oil is expected to influence consumption patterns in the industry across regions.
+The selection of additives is largely dependent on the lubricant’s end-use, such as in automotive engines, hydraulic systems, gears, and bearings, their usage varies accordingly.
+Consumer requirement for application-specific lubricating oil is expected to influence consumption patterns in the industry across regions.

 One of the major drivers for the global industry is increasing automotive sales, particularly passenger cars with high performance and long service intervals.
-Developing aftermarket for automobiles in emerging economies and subsequent establishment of domestic blenders is expected to drive growth over the forecast period.
+Developing aftermarkets for automobiles in emerging economies and the subsequent establishment of domestic blenders are expected to drive growth over the forecast period.

 The global industry is segmented on the basis of product as dispersants, viscosity index improvers, detergents, anti-wear additives, antioxidants, and friction modifiers among others such as corrosion inhibitors and emulsifiers.

-In industrial lubricants category, general industrial oil accounted for over 35% of the global volume in 2014 and is expected to be the fastest growing segment over the future.
-The shift of manufacturing facilities to low-cost Asian markets is no longer attractive owing to declining cost competitiveness of manufacturers in the region.
+In the industrial lubricants category, general industrial oil accounted for over 35% of the global volume in 2014 and is expected to be the fastest-growing segment in the future.
+The shift of manufacturing facilities to low-cost Asian markets is no longer attractive owing to the declining cost competitiveness of manufacturers in the region.

-Asia Pacific lubricant additives market led the global industry with demand share estimated over 25% in 2014.
-Growth is expected to be driven by development fuel efficiency norms coupled with growing environmental concerns about carbon emission in China, India, and Japan.
+Asia Pacific lubricant additives market led the global industry with a demand share estimated at over 25% in 2014.
+Growth is expected to be driven by the development of fuel efficiency norms coupled with growing environmental concerns about carbon emissions in China, India, and Japan.

-Various environmental and legal factors are promoting industry development in Central & South America and the Middle East & Africa as well.
-These regions are also home to major countries such as Brazil and South Africa that are growing at a rapid rate due to increasing passenger car and heavy duty vehicle production domestically.
+Various environmental and legal factors are promoting industrial development in Central & South America and the Middle East & Africa as well.
+These regions are also home to major countries such as Brazil and South Africa that are growing at a rapid rate due to increasing passenger car and heavy-duty vehicle production domestically.

 Recovery of manufacturing sectors in mature economies of North America and Europe such as the U.S., UK, Germany, and Italy will drive consumption over the forecast horizon.
 Increasing government intervention to achieve fuel economy targets is anticipated to impact further industry dynamics.

-Global lubricant additives market is characterized by the presence of a large number of players.
-The key manufacturers in the industry include BASF SE, Chemtura Corp., Chevron Oronite, Croda International, Evonik Industries, Infineum International, Lubrizol Corp, Shamrock and Tianhe Chemicals.
+The global lubricant additives market is characterized by the presence of a large number of players.
+The key manufacturers in the industry include BASF SE, Chemtura Corp., Chevron Oronite, Croda International, Evonik Industries, Infineum International, Lubrizol Corp, Shamrock, and Tianhe Chemicals.